geops/website/content/job/businessdevelopmentman/index.en.md

 * Build and maintain strong relationships with prospective and existing clients, including public transport authorities, operators, and other relevant industry stakeholders.
 * Understand client requirements and demonstrate how our software solutions can effectively address their needs and improve their operations.
 * Follow up public tenders and prepare suitable bids together with the development team and the management.
-* Present product demonstrations, deliver persuasive sales presentations, and prepare compelling proposals to effectively communicate the value of our solutions.
 * Work closely with our product owners and the management to develop sales strategies, set achievable targets, and implement effective sales plans.
 * Track and report on sales activities, opportunities, and pipeline progress using our CRM tool.
 * Stay up to date with industry trends, market developments, and competitor activities to effectively position our solutions and maintain a competitive edge.